amazed6666/IF-FK/README.md

-# Thanks to the Deepfloyd team for open-sourcing the IF model.
-IF-easy-webui is a simple and user-friendly web interface based on the IF model, which primarily addresses issues such as dependency package installation error, missing model files after download, and errors in converting inpainting types.
-This makes it easier for everyone to quickly experience the IF model
+## Thanks to the Deepfloyd team for open-sourcing the IF model.
+IF-easy-webui is a simple and user-friendly web interface based on the IF model.
+## which primarily addresses issues such as dependency package installation error, missing model files after download, and errors in converting inpainting types.
+## This makes it easier for everyone to quickly experience the IF model.

 # click here to view chinese readme[README-chinese.md](README-chinese.md)